LesleyD808/reddit-analysis/README.md

-# Reddit Superuser & Topic Modeling Analysis
+# 🧠Reddit Superuser & Topic Modeling Analysis
 Reddit 超级用户与主题建模分析

 This project conducts an in-depth analysis of Reddit user behavior and topic dynamics using Python.
 It combines NLP, sentiment analysis, topic modeling, and network science to extract meaningful insights from social media data.